 - The chance to perfect your wildlife photography

 - Discover a wide diversity of landscapes across this beautiful country

 - Visit enchanting areas including Sossusvlei, Etosha National Park and Swakopmund

 - Stay at Okonjima, home of the world famous Africat foundation

-- Full range of activities including game drives, nature walks, dune climbs and catamaran cruise
+- Full range of activities including game drives, nature walks & dune climbs

 - Get up close to a huge variety of wildlife including lions, cheetah, elephants, leopards, zebras, wildebeest, rhinos and much more

 - Photograph iconic landscapes and areas including the famous Quivertree Forest, Sesriem Canyon and the stark beauty of Deadvlei

 - Full board accommodation throughout with all meals and local beverages